 Used Car: 2011 Chevrolet Impala Review

-The 2011 Chevrolet Impala has good fuel economy and reliability ratings, but it also has poor interior quality and underwhelming performance.
-With a segment full of more refined choices, auto reviewers suggest shopping for other 2011 large cars.
+The 2011 Chevrolet Impala has good fuel economy for a large car, but it also has poor interior quality and underwhelming performance.

 The 2011 Chevrolet Impala is ranked: